zgoodman1/Cardio-disease-predictor/README.md

-# Diabetes predictor
+# Cardiovascular disease predictor
 A beginner level machine learning project for UNC's Comp 562 final project.

-Made in order to predict whether or not a patient has diabetes or not given 8 predictor variables: pregnancies, glucose, blood pressure,	skin thickness,	insulin,	BMI,	diabetes pedigree function, and	age.
+Made in order to predict whether or not a patient has heart disease based on 12 variables including age, height, weight, gender and others.

-Dataset used can be found here: https://www.kaggle.com/uciml/pima-indians-diabetes-database
+Dataset used can be found here: https://www.kaggle.com/sulianova/cardiovascular-disease-dataset
+Note: dataset from Kaggle was semicolon delimited and was locally filtered in Microsoft Excel for easier viewing